 The short answer here is: very sparingly or none at all.
 The Mediterranean tortoise’s digestive system is not designed for foods that contain high sugars, such as watermelon, so it’s best to avoid them.
 Mediterranean tortoises, like the Hermann’s tortoise, eat primarily plants and flowers.
 Feeding watermelon or any other fruit to this species can lead to digestive issues.

-The Bottom Line About Watermelon And Tortoises
+The Bottom Line About Watermelon and Tortoises

 As mentioned, there are many different species of tortoises, so it’s imperative to know what species you have so you can provide watermelon safely.
 Watermelon contains many nutrients, but it’s important not to overfeed it to your tortoise.
 As long as your tortoise can eat fruit, go ahead and give this sweet and delicious fruit as a special treat!

-Featured Image Credit by Fotografie – Schmidt, Shutterstock
+Featured Image Credit: Fotografie – Schmidt, Shutterstock